netlify/cli/docs/netlify-dev.md

 ## Netlify Functions

 Netlify can also create serverless functions for you locally as part of Netlify Functions.
-The serverless functions can then be run by Netlify Dev in the same way that wold be when deployed to the cloud.
+The serverless functions can then be run by Netlify Dev in the same way that would be when deployed to the cloud.

 ```
 ## list of major functionality